FREE Security Quote

 When your LifeShield home alarm system is set up, the console will show you that all the components of your system are operating and that the system itself is connected to the Monitoring Center.
 You can get the same information via internet, smart phone or portable device.

-If one sensor needs attention, or the internet goes down, you will see notifications on your console as well as when you log in to LifeView.
+If one sensor needs attention, or the internet goes down, you will see notifications on your console as well as when you log in.
 You can also set up text and email alerts, so you’ll be notified immediately and can take action to keep your home protected.

-Because LifeShield is a wireless system, it’s really easy for you to install the system without drilling a single hole in your walls, making it perfect for protecting a rental.
-In fact, LifeShield works well in a variety of settings—apartments, vacation homes, even dorm rooms.
+Because LifeShield is a wireless system, it’s perfect for protecting a rental.
+In fact, LifeShield works well in a variety of settings—condos, vacation homes, even dorm rooms.

 All the LifeShield components are portable and can easily be set up and configured in your new place.
 If your new home happens to be larger than your current home, you can just order more sensors or cameras and install them yourself to make sure you’re protected.